 Investments in subsidiaries are carried at cost less accumulated impairment losses in the Company's balance sheet.
-On disposal of investments in subsidiaries, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.
+On disposal of such investments, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.

-Dividends received from subsidiaries are recognised in profit or loss in the separate financial statements of the company.
+Dividends received from subsidiaries are recognised in profit or loss in the separate financial statements of the Company.